LetterPic converts usernames into canvas based avatar pictures.

 View it on github: jQuery LetterPic github page.

-Define html-element with user name in title="John Doe" attribute.
 Then call .letterpic() on proper selector or image with your jquery selector.

-This img has the same attribute title="Jon Snow".
+title="Jon Snow".
 So it's looks same too.

-you should add data-userid=YourInternalUserId attribute to element.
+data-userid=YourInternalUserId attribute to element.data-userid="1" value.

 You could use letterpic to replace images with broken sources.